 In addition to the above, in yet another study, this time reviewing the literature on the entourage effect, the researchers found that full-spectrum or broad-spectrum CBD oil extracts are more effective in:

 - Reducing the intoxicating, psychotropic and habit-forming effects of THC;

 - Reducing peripheral neuropathic pain;

 - Reducing brachial plexus avulsion symptoms;

 - Reducing intractable cancer pain in cancer patients.

-For example, some people are sensitive to certain compounds or other cannabinoids and don’t react well to a full or broad spectrum CBD product.
+For example, some people are sensitive to certain compounds or other cannabinoids and don’t react well to a full or broad spectrum CBD products.
 Others might be subject to drug testing, where even the smallest amount of THC present in their bodies can land them in trouble.
-But, if these concerns do not apply to you, it is probably better to grab the full or broad-spectrum CBD oil.
+But, if these concerns do not apply to you, it is probably better to grab a full or broad-spectrum CBD oil.